-Regular Contract Ticket
+Contract Meal Ticket

-Students in the single residence halls are required to purchase a meal ticket each semester which represents a contract with the College.
+All students in the single residence halls are required to purchase a meal ticket each semester which represents a contract with the College.
 Such tickets are nontransferable.
-The contract price represents a considerable savings to the student as compared to the cash price (approximately 1/3): twenty meals per week are provided, (there is no Sunday evening meal).
+The contract price represents a considerable savings to the student as compared to the cash price (approximately 1/3): Twenty meals per week are provided, (there is no

+Sunday evening meal).

-Campus students who receive meals from their employer or who commute to their homes regularly on weekends, may apply for a FIVE-DAY and/or TWO-MEAL TICKET at contract price.
-This provision is effective the date the application is submitted, and refund is made at the end of the semester.
+Campus students who receive meals from their employer or who commute to their homes regularly on weekends, may apply for a FIVE-DAY and/or TWO-DAY MEAL TICKET at contract price.
+This provision is effective the date the application is submitted.
+Refund is made at the end of the semester when the student submits the meal ticket for non-use verification.
 No refunds are made if this provision has not been executed in advance.
+(Details of policy are included in the application form).